 Our revenue is derived from three main sources: (a) products, (b) service and subscription, and (c) royalties.
 Our performance obligations are satisfied at a point in time or over time as stand ready obligations.
 Product revenue is recognized at the point in time when the customer takes control of the product, which typically occurs at the point of shipment.
 Service and subscription revenue consists of customer support agreements, software subscriptions, installation, and consulting & training.
 Our software subscriptions include term licenses which are recognized as revenue when the license has been delivered to the customer and related customer support which is recognized ratably over the service period.
 Revenue from customer support agreements is recognized ratably over the contractual term of the agreement.
-Installation services are typically completed within a short period of time and revenue from these services are recognized at the point of such services at a point in time.
+Installation services are typically completed within a short period of time and revenue from these services are recognized at the point when installation is complete.
+A majority of our consulting and training revenue does not take significant time to complete therefore these obligations are satisfied upon completion of such services at a point in time.
 We license certain products under royalty arrangements, pursuant to which our licensees periodically provide us with reports containing units sold to end users subject to the royalties.
 The reports substantiate that our performance obligation has been satisfied and we recognize royalty revenue based on the reports or when amounts can be reasonably estimated.